langston-barrett/contract.el/README.md

 can improve performance if contracts are mostly attached to "exported" bindings while avoided on "internal" bindings (see Racket's documentation for more on this).

+Contracts are also very *lazy*: Very little is computed before explicitly needed (e.g. error messages, contract names, etc.).
+Once computed, attributes of contracts are cached so they don't need to be recomputed if requested again.

 ## Development